artkonekt/enum/README.md

 #### Display Texts

+As of version 1.1 you can optionally set display texts for enum values.
+You can define them either by a static array or with a callback method (v1.2).

+##### Via Static Array

-As of version 1.1 you can optionally set display texts for enum values. this is a protected static array containing enum values as keys and user friendly texts a values:
+This is protected static array containing enum values as keys and user friendly texts a values:

 ```php
 /** @var array Display texts are optional and are available beginning from version 1.1 */